-The Consolidated Financial Statements incorporate the financial statements of the Bank and of its subsidiaries.
-A subsidiary is an entity over which the Bank has control, i.e. it directly or indirectly owns more than half of the voting power or it has the power to govern the entity in another way.
-Subsidiaries are consolidated using the full method of consolidation from the date when the Bank obtains control to the date when the Bank ceases to exercise control over such entity.
+A subsidiary is an entity in which the Bank has control, i.e. directly or indirectly owns more than half voting power or it has the power to govern the entity by another way.
+An associate is an entity in which the Bank has significant influence, i.e. directly or indirectly owns 20% to 50% of the voting power.